 A nursing home is a living option for seniors who need a higher level of care or medical attention than assisted living provides.
 Nursing homes are equipped with direct care nursing staff, available 24-7.
 Also employed are administrators and support staff, such as food workers, custodians, and social workers.
 Common nursing home amenities include beauty salons, common rooms, art classes, and laundry services, though every location is different.

-A skilled nursing facility is a residential establishment for short-term medically necessary services, rehabilitation, or therapies, such as physical, occupational, or speech.
+A skilled nursing facility is a residential establishment for short-term medically necessary services, rehab, or therapies, such as physical, occupational, or speech.
 Residents receive 24-hour care from skilled nursing professionals like RNs, LPNs, CNAs, and PTs.
-The skilled nursing staff is able to provide services such as (but not limited to) wound care, catheter care, or therapies, with the objective of residents eventually being discharged.
+The skilled nursing staff is able to provide services such as (but not limited to) wound care, catheter care, or therapy, with the objective of residents eventually being discharged.
 Medicare may be a partial payment option for such stays.

 It is important to note that “skilled nursing facilities” and “nursing homes” are not interchangeable.
 The greatest difference between the two is the duration of stay.
 Nursing homes are long-term, whereas skilled nursing facilities are short-term.